 Spring set 8-9-10 is also called a transfer contact.
 It however implies a make-before-break operation.
-There is never, even momentarily, the loss of a path to both springs 9 and 10.
+There is never, even momentarily, the loss of a path to one of springs 9 and 10.
 This is often in fact spoken of in other electrical work as a "make before break", or "form D", contact.
 It is sometimes called a continuity transfer contact.

-In panel (b) we see this same relay portrayed under the detached contact convention.
+In panel (b) we see this same relay portrayed under the detached contact system.
 There I have purposely shown the spring sets "scattered" to remind us that they would not ordinarily be shown adjacent to the relay coil but would be placed on the drawing wherever the circuit paths through them would be easiest to follow.
 (In larger drawings, they may well appear on separate sheets.)

-We see that the core has a simpler symbol, one not graphically evocative of its winding.
+We see that the coil (called here the relay "core") has a simpler symbol, one not graphically evocative of its winding.